Attorney Profile: Graham Williams

-Graham’s general business and litigation practice focuses on complex commercial disputes, director and officer liability, and employment issues.
+Graham’s general business and litigation practice focuses on complex commercial conflicts, real estate disputes, and employment issues.
 He also consults businesses on corporate governance and employment issues.

 A New Orleans native, Graham received his B.A. from the University of Virginia before returning home to New Orleans to pursue his J.D. from Tulane.
 During his time at Tulane Law, he served his classmates as Executive President of the Student Bar Association, the general student organization of law students.
 Upon Graham’s graduation, the president of Tulane recognized Graham with the prestigious Tulane 34 Award, and the dean of the law school invited Graham to serve on the Dean’s Advisory Board, where he served for four years.

-Graham is a passionate advocate for the causes he cares about.
-Graham currently serves a a Board Member and as the Secretary and General Counsel of the Young Leadership Council, where he works to build leadership development through community projects.
+Graham is a passionate advocate for multiple community and social causes.
+Graham currently serves as a Board Member for the Young Leadership Council, where he co-chairs the popular Wednesday at the Square concert series to support the city’s cultural economy.
+Graham also serves on the Livability Committee of the French Quarter Management District.
 Graham’s personal passions include running, trying new restaurants, and studying wine.